 A poem of the year is painfully self-revealing.
-The poet’s sense of humour, politics, and perceptions of the world are all vividly illuminated in the crosshairs of evolving, forced creativity, or so the theory goes.
+The poet’s sense of humour, politics, and perceptions of the world are cruelly transfixed in the crosshairs of evolving, forced creativity – or so the theory goes.
 The temptation to go back and rewrite is hard to resist.

 While Swedish aphorisms miss their mark

 And barricades bring Baghdad to its knees,

 Smoke-filled skies turn the daylight into dark.